-My teaching career began in 1975, with a position as a Guitar Instructor at Farrington’s Music Center, in Princeton, N.J., where I began teaching school-age children to read music and play the Guitar.
+My teaching career began when I was 25, with a position as a Guitar Instructor at Farrington’s Music Center, in Princeton, N.J., where I taught school-age children to read music and play the Guitar.

 My work at Farrington’s spanned a two year period during which I taught a number of students, several hours per week, at two locations in Heightstown, and in Princeton.

 A move to New York City in the Spring of 1977 led to private Guitar and Voice students that I taught in their homes, or at my Manhattan studio.
 In addition to teaching private students, I had the opportunity to participate in numerous night club engagements with local artists, playing in some well-known clubs like Max’s Kansas City, CBGB’s and many others.

 Five years later, I took over a 40 students per week position at the Musician’s Workshop in Marlboro, N.J., where I worked for two years before a move to San Juan, Puerto Rico.